laszlocph/gimlet-documentation/src/pages/blog/how-flux-broke-the-cicd-feedback-loop-and-how-we-pieced-it-back-together.md

   validation: client
 ```

-The yaml changes and the standalone webhook processor, the gitops brain, is what it takes to piece the *green build means a sucessful deploy* heuristic back together when using Flux.
+The yaml changes and the standalone webhook processor, the gitops brain, is what it takes to piece the *green build means a successful deploy* heuristic back together when using Flux.

 ## What is up with ArgoCD and other gitops controllers?

 Flux is not unique with its distributed approach.
 It has some nice characteristics, like not having to store all cluster credentials in a central server, but ArgoCD supports better this particular usecase.
 Its centralized architecture allows it to determine easily the state of the gitops sync.

-From the CI/CD pipeline, you can ask ArgoCD whether the sync is done using the `argo app sync` command followed by the `argo app wait` commands.
+From the CI/CD pipeline, you can ask ArgoCD whether the sync is done using the `argocd app sync --async` command followed by the `argocd app wait --sync --health` commands.
 The wait command will halt the execution until the terminal state is known.

 Other distributed gitops controllers face similar challenges without a central orchestrator who can serve the role of the *gitops brain*.
 At Gimlet, we also added a centralized layer on top of FluxCD to better support the CI/CD usecase.